 Contributions: Chris Boesel

-Chris Boesel is Associate Professor of Christian Theology at Drew University School of Theology.
+Chris Boesel is associate professor of Christian theology at Drew Theological School in New Jersey.
+His work focuses on Kierkegaardian and Barthian approaches to confessional Christian faith and its relation to progressive ethical commitments to social justice in dialogue with liberation theologies and postmodern philosophies.
 He is the author of Risking Proclamation, Respecting Difference: Christian Faith, Imperialistic Discourse, and Abraham.

 Contributions: Francis X. Clooney